Bluice81/TiguBot/README.md

 ---HELP AND SUPPORT--<br />
 Write to info@tigubot.com for any assistance and inquiries.

-NOTICE: <b>The private key must never be sent to anyone.
-TiguBot will never ask you for your private key.
-The code does not export your private key outside your PC.
-Your private key will only be required on the first launch.
-After the first launch you will only be asked for the password with which your private key was encrypted.</b>
+NOTICE: <b>Your wallet private key should never be sent to anyone.
+TiguBot will never ask you for your private key except during the first local install.
+The code does not export your private key outside of the local installation.
+After the first launch your private key will be encrypted and TiguBot will only ask for the password with which your private key was encrypted.
+It is your responsbility to monitor the github respository for any changes that may potentially affect your private key.</b>

 Only for the first launch